nardis556/hummingbot/installation/install-from-source/README.md

 # Installing from Source

+> **Notice**: Idex have modified Hummingbot's installation scripts in this branch to clone
+> the code from our repo instead of Hummingbot official repo.
+> This is done to help our enthusiast users to quickly deploy a fully functional
+> Hummingbot instance with the IDEX connector.
+> This is a temporarily arrangement, while we wait for [our Pull Request](https://github.com/CoinAlpha/hummingbot/pull/3199) to the offical Hummingbot repo to be merged.

 The following commands download and run scripts that (1) install local dependencies and (2) install Hummingbot.

 Copy and paste the commands for your operating system into terminal.